ModuloM/DevJS/README.md

 #ModuloM

-##Some personal tests using diferents JS frameworks and librairies.
+##Some personal tests using differents JS frameworks and librairies.
 Nothing particularly interesting at the moment.